adamrushuk/PowerShellPracticeAndStyle/Style-Guide/Readability.md

 Neither of these is better than the other.
 Ask 100 coders which they prefer and you'll get roughly half liking either one.
 Now, when you start dealing with commands that accept script blocks as parameters, things can get trickier because of the way PowerShell parses syntax.
 "Wrong" is wrong.
 With scripting constructs, like the two examples above, there's no functional difference.

 Continuing in that vein, understand that the following are basically guidelines from mass consensus; they're not hard-and-fast rules.
-That said, there are arguments in favor of these, and you should consider the arguments before dismissing these ideas.
+That said, there are arguments in favour of these, and you should consider the arguments before dismissing these ideas.

 First, format your code properly.
 The convention is to indent within constructs, to make it clearer what "belongs to" the construct.